discordutilitybot/utilitybot/.github/README.md

 > **NOTE**: Support will not be provided if you attempt to self-host Utility Bot.
 It is NOT recommended!

 Join our support discord for further support or just to chat with other users!
-The invite link is below.
+The invite link is below:
   [![server](https://discord.com/api/guilds/742193197673087027/widget.png?style=banner4)](https://discord.gg/BBQc6X)